 It is a known fact that eight of the ten highest mountains in the world lie in Nepal, making it one of the best mountaineering and trekking destinations in the world.
 Nepal’s not just about the mountains, there are glacial lakes, deep valleys, biodiverse forests, deep canyons, and culturally rich villages.

-Here’s a complete guide to trekking in Nepal to prepare yourself for an adventure of a lifetime.
+Below is a complete guide to trekking in Nepal to prepare yourself for the adventure of a lifetime.

 4 Best Routes for Trekking in Nepal